 This section aims at specifying the receiver performance, taking into account that transmitter errors must not occur, and that the transmitter shall be tested separately (see 4.6).
 In the case of base stations the values apply for measurement at the connection with the antenna of the BTS, including any external multicoupler.
 All the values given are valid if any of the features: discontinuous transmission (DTx), discontinuous reception (DRx), or slow frequency hopping (SFH) are used or not.
 The received power levels under multipath fading conditions given are the mean powers of the sum of the individual paths.
+In this section power levels are given also in terms of field strength,

-In this section power levels are given also in terms of field strength, assuming a $0\ \mathrm{dBi}$ gain antenna, to apply for the test of mobiles with integral antennas.
+In this section power levels are given also in terms of field strength, assuming a 0 dBi gain antenna, to apply for the test of mobiles with integral antennas.